Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Thermodynamic limit of CME and backward equation in the HJE forms

 Denote its upper semicontinuous (USC) envelope as

 Similarly, we use the lower semicontinuous (LSC) envelope to construct a supersolution

-Next proposition states that after taking large size limit $h\to 0$ from a reversible invariant measure, we can obtain an USC viscosity solution to the stationary HJE in the sense of \textsc{Barron-Jensen} \cite{Barron_Jensen_1990}. {\red The zero extension of $\Phi^{\pm}_j$ is assumed to be local Lipschitz continuous.... } \begin{prop} Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is local Lipschitz continuous.
-Let $\ph(\vxi)$ be a solution to \eqref{db_psi} with a continuous extension \eqref{exC}.
-Then as $h\to 0$, the upper semicontinuous envelope $\bar{\psi}(\vx)$ is a USC viscosity solution to the stationary HJE in the Barron-Jensen's sense, i.e., for any smooth test function $\varphi$, if $\bar{\psi}-\varphi$ has local maximum at $\vx_0$ then
+The next proposition states that, after taking the large size limit $h\to 0$ from a reversible invariant measure, we can obtain a USC viscosity solution to the stationary HJE in the sense of \textsc{Barron-Jensen} \cite[Definition 3.1]{Barron_Jensen_1990}. \begin{prop} Let $\ph(\vxi)$ be a solution to \eqref{db_psi} with a continuous extension \eqref{exC}.
+Then, as $h\to 0$, the upper semicontinuous envelope $\bar{\psi}(\vx)$ is a USC viscosity solution to the stationary HJE in the Barron-Jensen's sense.
+That is, for any smooth test function $\varphi$, if $\bar{\psi}-\varphi$ has a local maximum at $\vx_0$, then